open-edge-insights/ts-kapacitor/README.md

     4. In case of process based UDFs, provide the correct path of the code within the container in the [kapacitor.conf](config/kapacitor.conf) and in the [kapacitor_devmode.conf](config/kapacitor_devmode.conf).
-       By default, the files and directories will be copied into the container under "/EIS" director.
-It is recommended to keep the custom UDFs in the [udfs](udfs) directory, the path of the custom UDF will be "/EIS/udfs/customUDF_name" as shown in below example.
+       By default, the files and directories will be copied into the container under "/EII" director.
+It is recommended to keep the custom UDFs in the [udfs](udfs) directory, the path of the custom UDF will be "/EII/udfs/customUDF_name" as shown in below example.
        If the UDF is kept in different path please modify the path in the args accordingly.

-       The PYTHONPATH of the Kapacitor agent directory is "/EIS/go/src/github.com/influxdata/kapacitor/udf/agent/py/".
+       The PYTHONPATH of the Kapacitor agent directory is "/EII/go/src/github.com/influxdata/kapacitor/udf/agent/py/".
 How to pass it is shown in the below example.

        For example
        ```
        [udf.functions.customUDF]
           prog = "python3.7"
-          args = ["-u", "/EIS/udfs/customUDF"]
+          args = ["-u", "/EII/udfs/customUDF"]
           timeout = "60s"
           [udf.functions.customUDF.env]
-             PYTHONPATH = "/EIS/go/src/github.com/influxdata/kapacitor/udf/agent/py/"
+             PYTHONPATH = "/EII/go/src/github.com/influxdata/kapacitor/udf/agent/py/"
        ```

-  * Do the [provisioning](../README.md#provision-eis) and run the EIS stack.
+  * Do the [provisioning](../README.md#provision) and run the EII stack.

 ## Step to run the samples of multiple UDFs in a single task and mulitple tasks using single UDF